Quantum K Whitney relations for partial flag varieties: Introduction

 \section{Introduction}

 In \cite{Gu:2020zpg}, conjectural presentations by generators and relations for the quantum \(\K\)-theory rings of the ordinary Grassmanians were stated.
-These presentations come in two flavors: a ``Coulomb branch presentation" which arises in physics as the critical locus of a certain one-loop twisted superpotential associated to a gauged linear sigma model (GLSM) (cf.~\S \ref{sec:physics} below), and a ``quantum K Whitney presentation" which arises in mathematics from a quantization of the classical Whitney relations.
-A mathematical proof of these presentations was given in \cite{gu2022quantum}, in the more general equivariant setting.
-Continuing this work, we recently conjectured in \cite{gu2023quantum} an extension of these presentations from Grassmannians to any partial flag variety, and we analyzed these conjectures from the physics point of view.
+These presentations come in two flavors: a ``Coulomb branch" presentation which arises in physics as the critical locus of a certain one-loop twisted superpotential associated to a gauged linear sigma model (GLSM) (cf.~\S \ref{sec:physics} below), and a ``quantum K Whitney" presentation which arises in mathematics from a quantization of the classical Whitney relations.
+A mathematical proof of these presentations was given in \cite{gu2022quantum}, in the more general equivariant setting; an alternative proof was recently given in \cite{sinha2024quantum}.
+Continuing the work in \cite{gu2022quantum}, we recently conjectured in \cite{gu2023quantum} an extension of these presentations from Grassmannians to any partial flag variety, and we analyzed these conjectures from the physics point of view.

-Our goal in this paper is to investigate these presentations mathematically, and provide proofs.
-Notably, we prove that our conjectures hold in the case of incidence varieties $\Fl(1,n-1;n)$ which parametrize flags of vector spaces $F_1 \subset F_2 \subset \C^n$ with $\dim F_1 = 1 $ and \(\dim F_2=n-1\).
-The conjectural presentations also hold for the complete flag varieties, conditional on the validity of an unpublished conjecture by Buch and Mihalcea about a divisor axiom in quantum \(\K\)-theory; cf.~\Cref{conj:full} below.
-Furthermore, we show that if the relations conjectured in \cite{gu2023quantum} hold, then they generate the full ideal of relations.
-In other words, no other relations besides those already stated will be necessary.
+Our goal in this paper is to investigate these presentations mathematically.
+We prove that our conjectures hold in the case of incidence varieties $\Fl(1,n-1;n)$ which parametrize flags of vector spaces $F_1 \subset F_2 \subset \C^n$ with $\dim F_1 = 1 $ and \(\dim F_2=n-1\).
+The conjectural presentation also holds for the complete flag varieties, conditional on the validity of an unpublished conjecture by Buch and Mihalcea about a divisor axiom in quantum \(\K\)-theory; cf.~\Cref{conj:full} below.
+In the upcoming paper \cite{AHMOX}, we will use these results to deduce the presentation for the quantum K ring of any partial flag manifold, by using Kato's push-forward in quantum K theory \cite{kato:partial}, see also \cite{kouno.et.al:parabolic}.
+A very recent different proof, contemporaneous with the latter work, has been announced in \cites{huq2024quantum}, using a quantum \(\K\) version of the abelian/non-abelian correspondence.

+A key feature of all these presentations is that a complete set of relations is obtained by deforming each of the relations in the classical Whitney presentations; no other relations are needed.
+For quantum cohomology - a graded ring - this statement goes back to Siebert and Tian \cite{siebert.tian:on}, and uses a graded version of Nakayama's lemma.
+The quantum K-theory ring is not graded, and a more careful analysis is needed, which requires working over completed rings, and checking a module finiteness hypothesis.
+In this paper we revisit the treatment from \cite{gu2022quantum} on this problem (cf.~ \Cref{prop:Nakiso}), and we find natural hypotheses under which a finiteness condition needed in the K-theoretic version of Siebert and Tian criterion holds.
+The main statements are found in the Appendix \ref{app:fg}.
+We believe this will be valuable in applications to more general situations.